P/E RATIO: [PASS]

 EARNINGS PERSISTENCE: [FAIL]

-The final important criterion in this approach is that Earnings Growth be at least 15% per year.
-EXLP's long-term growth rate of -17.49%, Based on the average of the 3, 4 and 5 year historical EPS growth rates, fails the minimum required.
+One final earnings test required is that the long-term earnings growth rate must be at least 15% per year.
+EXLP's long-term growth rate of 59.79%, Based on the average of the 3 and 5 year historical EPS growth rates, passes this test.

 A final criterion is that a company must not have a high level of debt.
 A high level of total debt, due to high interest expenses, can have a very negative effect on earnings if business moderately turns down.
 If a company does have a high level, an investor may want to avoid this stock altogether.
-EXLP's Debt/Equity (119.69%) is not considered high relative to its industry (151.32%) and passes this test.
+EXLP's Debt/Equity (190.28%) is considered high relative to its industry (137.70%) and fails this test.